ConnorChristie/CrossBuilder/README.md

 * Dependency fetcher that emulates `apt-get`
     * Downloads packages directly to the host computer instead of downloading them first to the target and copying them over.
     * Prevents having to install dev packages on the target machine.
-* File capture that tracks written files when using commands such as `make install`
+* File catcher that tracks written files when using commands such as `make install`
     * Most cmake projects don't respect the install directory and instead write their files to all different directories.
     * Allows you to copy captured files to your sysroot or staging directory.

 ## Building OpenCV